-Excessive pounds destroyed the cartridge in arthritic joints.
+Excessive pounds destroyed the cartilage in arthritic joints.
 Moreover, CNA duties such as lifting patients repeatedly throughout the day increased the need for pain management.
 It was a burden trying to work and use narcotics.

 The decision about quitting work finally came, but it was not made willingly.
 In the spring of 1998, I was walking with a patient, she was using a walker, and I had a gait belt attached around her waist to help if she became unbalanced.

 Thus began my first encounter with an opioid.
 Vicodin®, which contains acetaminophen and hydrocodone, was prescribed.
 By the fall of 1999, I was taking more than allowed.
 I purchased additional pills off of a friend.
 Addiction increased the need and seemed to increase the pain level.
 Finally, a referral to a pain specialist happened.

 The first narcotic he gave me was a liquid form of morphine.
 In order to prevent the typical spikes of high and low, it was taken every 6 hours around the clock.
 The regimentation became the focus of my life.
 By then pain drugs had ruled for 30 years.

 As the pain management field matured, more specialists and drug companies sought referrals from general practitioners.
 Soon, the industry was booming.
 The manufacturers flooded the market with Oxycodone, Fentanyl, and other highly addictive narcotics.

 When offered time-released medication, I jumped at the chance.
 The doctor gave me 10 milligrams of Oxycodone 6 times a day, and Fentanyl transdermal patches, which dispersed 200 micrograms per hour for 72 hours.
 Finally, the pain did not control my life!
 The wheelchair gave way to a walker and physical therapy.
 From 1999 to 2012 the dosages varied.

 My life was going along fine, the doctor was accommodating.
 Even with the negative side effects like thinning hair and nails, as well as gastric issues, I felt positive about my future.